-Most Popular Majors: English, business, psychology, political science, economics, studio art, theater, biology, environmental studies
+Most Popular Majors: English, business, psychology, political science, economics, studio art, theater, biology and environmental studies

 Courses Offered: more than 1,000

-Class Size: Average is 16 and 94% of classes have fewer than 30 students
+Class Size: Average is 16, and 94 percent of classes have fewer than 30 students

-Faculty: 304 full-time; 87% hold the doctoral or highest degree in their fields.
-Skidmore faculty have earned national and international recognition including Guggenheim, MacArthur, Pulitzer, and Emmy awards, and major fellowships and grants from Fulbright, Getty, NEH, NIH, NSF, and the Andy Warhol Foundation.
+Faculty: 304 full-time; 87 percent hold the doctoral or highest degree in their fields.
+Skidmore faculty have earned national and international recognition including Guggenheim, MacArthur, Pulitzer and Emmy awards, and major fellowships and grants from Fulbright, Getty, NEH, NIH, NSF and the Andy Warhol Foundation.